World War II was the deadliest military conflict in history. Over 65 million people died which was over 2.5% of the world population . . .

 She was to meet the train at 0700 hrs and she wanted to be early.
 It was 0600 hours and she was standing at the kitchen counter with her coffee.
 A black military vehicle caught her attention as it drove slowly up the street.
 It pulled over to the curb in front of her house where she was living with her parents until Will came home, then stopped.

-When she looked out the window and saw the two junior officers in khakis with black arm bands walking toward the door, the sound she made was more of a wail than a scream.
+When she looked out the window and saw the two junior officers in khakis with black arm bands walking in step toward the door, the sound she made was more of a wail than a scream.
 Her parents rushed into the room to see her collapsed on the floor wailing.
-The last little bit of coffee out of the cup lying on the was spreading out on the floor.
+The last little bit of coffee out of the cup lying on its side was spreading out on the floor.

 Her dad answered the knock at the door, and the officers removed their covers, and asked for one Sharon Combs.
-"That is our daughter sir, please give me a second to retrieve her."
+"That is our daughter sir, please give me a second to fetch her."

 Her mom had gotten her off the floor and seated at the table where she sat with her face buried in her hands weeping, knowing what the news would be.

 Her dad helped her to her feet and nearly carried her to the door.
 When she got to the door, she stood there on legs of rubber with her face still buried in her hands.

 The senior officer confirmed her identity and she shook her head in agreement, eyes downcast, tears streaming down her face, a blank look in her eyes.
 He then stated with military perfection, "I have a telegram for you from the President of the United States of America.
 It states: